-- 120. The Final Report highlighted that there have been seventeen reports between 1991 to 2016 calling for greater action on safe housing, which detail that "homelessness or overcrowded housing can put women at higher risk of violent interactions" and "the threat of homelessness or otherwise inadequate housing makes Indigenous women and children less able to leave violent living situations".
+- 120. On December 4, 2018, Prime Minister Justin Trudeau delivered a speech to the Assembly of First Nations Special Chiefs Assembly in Ottawa, where he stated that "[r]econciliation is about .. closing the gaps between Indigenous and non-Indigenous people, gaps in housing".
+He acknowledged the importance of "getting real results" so that "people don't have to sleep in shifts because there simply isn't enough housing". - 121.
+In 2019, the National Inquiry into Missing and Murdered Indigenous Women and Girls released its Final Report, which echoed concerns about the pervasiveness of overcrowded homes and homes requiring repair on reserve, as well as the consequential impact on the health and safety of First Nations women and their children. - 122.
+The Final Report highlighted that there have been seventeen reports between 1991 to 2016 calling for greater action on safe housing, which detail that "homelessness or overcrowded housing can put women at higher risk of violent interactions" and "the threat of homelessness or otherwise inadequate housing makes Indigenous women and children less able to leave violent living situations".
 The Final Report further highlighted the links between inadequate housing and child apprehensions, targeted violence, illness, substance misuse, criminal activity, sex work, and gang involvement.
-It called on Canada to "immediately commence the construction of new housing and the provision of repairs for existing housing to meet the housing needs of Indigenous women, girls, and 2SLGBTQQIA people". - 121.
-On February 28, 2019, then Minister of Indigenous Services Seamus O' Regan advised the Indigenous and Northern Affairs Standing Committee that "Indigenous people are more likely to experience poor housing conditions than the general population", and that "decades of neglect are challenging to reverse". - 122.
+It called on Canada to "immediately commence the construction of new housing and the provision of repairs for existing housing to meet the housing needs of Indigenous women, girls, and 2SLGBTQQIA people". - 123.
+On February 28, 2019, then Minister of Indigenous Services Seamus O' Regan advised the Indigenous and Northern Affairs Standing Committee that "Indigenous people are more likely to experience poor housing conditions than the general population", and that "decades of neglect are challenging to reverse". - 124.
 On July 17, 2019, the Special Rapporteur on Adequate Housing released its report, entitled "Adequate housing as a component of the right to an adequate standard of living, and the right to non-discrimination in this context".
-It found that Indigenous women "[1]acking secure, adequate housing ... often become the targets of further violence because of their gender and their Indigenous identity", enabling a "spiral of violence" which "has profound roots in the extreme social and economic marginalization of Indigenous women and their communities".
+It found that Indigenous women "[l]acking secure, adequate housing ... often become the targets of further violence because of their gender and their Indigenous identity", enabling a "spiral of violence" which "has profound roots in the extreme social and economic marginalization of Indigenous women and their communities".
 It confirmed that these circumstances are "used by State authorities as a reason to apprehend Indigenous children and place them in State care".
 It also noted the atrocious housing conditions on reserve, with "[m]ore than 10,000 on-reserve homes in Canada are without indoor plumbing".